TobseF/My-PDF-Watermark/README.md

 3. Move A File onto the APP Shortcut
    Drag and move a PDF file onto the app shortcut.
 4. Command Line Mode
-   Run the app with command line and a path to a PDF file as argument:
+   Run the app with a command line and a path to a PDF file as argument:
     ``` shell
     java -jar MyWatermark.jar path/my_document.pdf
     ```